MarcGrol/microgen/README.md

 ## Concept
 An "application" consists of the following concepts:
  - "service": An application cosnsts of one or more loosely couples "services". each service is responsible for keeping is own data.
- - "commands" and "queries"(with "attributes"): Each service supports zero or more commands and quries.
+ - "commands" and "queries"(with "attributes"): Each service supports zero or more commands and queries.
 Browsers interact with the system via these commands and queries on a services.
  - "event" (with "attributes"): Each command emits zero or more events.
 An event is used to exchange of information between services in an async away.

 ##Technical solution